 In the short buyer’s guide below we’ll explain a few things to look out for.
 This will help ensure that you find a printer that fits your needs and prevents you from feeling ripped off or otherwise disappointed in your new product.
 Now, before you spend any money, it’s important to know what the 3D printer’s specifications mean.

-We know, we know, it’s a little boring but it CAN save you hundreds of dollars and a whole lot of buyer’s remorse, so taking a little time to compare different products is vital.
+We know, we know, it’s a little boring but it CAN save you hundreds of dollars and a whole lot of buyer’s remorse, so taking a little extra time to compare different products is of grand importance.

 This one is really simple.
 The build area of a 3D printer refers to the maximum size of an object you can create.